omidfarhang/omid.dev/content/posts/2024/2024-06-27-bridging-the-gap-between-technical-and-non-technical-teams.en.md

 ## Further Reading

-To further enhance your understanding of effective communication for developers and bridge the gap between technical and non-technical teams, here are some valuable resources*:
+To further enhance your understanding of effective communication for developers and bridge the gap between technical and non-technical teams, here are some valuable resources:

 1. **Crucial Conversations: Tools for Talking When Stakes Are High**
    - [Amazon](https://www.amazon.com/Crucial-Conversations-Talking-Stakes-Second/dp/0071771328)